nextcloud/documentation/user_manual/groupware/calendar.rst

 - ``<view>`` with one of ``month``, ``week``, ``day``, ``listMonth``, ``listWeek``, ``listDay``.
 The default view is ``month`` and the normally used list is ``listMonth``,
 - ``<date>`` with ``now`` or any date with the following format ``<year>-<month>-<day>`` (e.g. ``2019-12-28``).

-On the public page, users are able to get the subscription link for the calendar and download the whole calendar directly.
+On the public page, users are able to get the subscription link for the calendar and export the whole calendar directly.

 Subscribe to a Calendar
 ~~~~~~~~~~~~~~~~~~~~~~~